Run-time Considerations for Multicast

 The Geode management and monitoring system is supplemented by a

-monitoring setting for distributed system members.
+monitoring setting for cluster members.
 This ratio is the number of retransmission

 requests received divided by the number of multicast datagrams written.
 If the ratio is at 1.0, the

 member is retransmitting as many packets as it originally sent.
 Retransmissions are point-to-point,

 and many processes may request retransmission, so this number can get quite high if problems

 maxRetransmissionRatio is 0.2.

 For example, consider a cluster with one producer and two consumers of cache events using